hankim813/dbc-sample-app/client/README.md

-# Angular-boot
+# Client

-A simple scaffold for a Angular frontend to get your client app up and running.
+Simple front end app using Angular.

 Learn more about [AngularJS](https://angularjs.org/).